bucs110fall2023/final-project-easy-py/README.md

 - Unit: Template for the Hero and Enemy class.
 Holds the stats for the RPG unit and can attact another unit.
 - Hero: Inherites from Unit can accumulate Exp for a level up and when hp reaches zero a boolean is returned for a game over.
-- Enemy: Inherites from Unit and holds an Exp value and when hp reaches zero a boolean is returned for vicotry.
+- Enemy: Inherites from Unit and holds an Exp value and when hp reaches zero a boolean is returned for victory.
+- BattleDis: Displays the information for the battle sequence
+- BattleSeq: Processes the data for player action during a battle
+- Controller: main hub for the game and selects pygame screens
+- HealthBar: displays the health bar for the player (DEPRECATED)
+- OverworldUnit: processes the data for the player in the overworld
+- Narration: displays a line of text scrolling upwards from a file
+- Overworld: displays the overworld and the player
+- SaveDis: displays the save selection options for the player
+- SaveSelec: processes the player's selection of save file
+- SaveProg: Updates the save data based on player progression

 ## ATP